 4. Hit the shops

 Yes you read that right!
 I wouldn’t normally recommend shopping as a family friendly past time.
-Let’s be honest… most kids don’t enjoy shopping but I assure you they will in Stratford-upon-Avon.
+Let’s be honest… most kids don’t enjoy shopping but I assure you they will in Stratford upon Avon.
 Head towards Henley Street, (same street as the MAD Museum) and you will be spoilt for choice with the amount of shops that are catered towards children such as the Nutcracker Christmas shop, (open 12 months of the year), traditional sweet shops, a teddy bear shop and even a magic store – Magic Alley.

-5. Treat yourself to afternoon tea
+5. Treat yourself to afternoon tea in Stratford upon Avon

-As a quintessentially English town, it’s not surprising Stratford-upon-Avon has lots of places to indulge in miniature sandwiches, tasty fruit scones and beautifully presented cakes.
+As a quintessentially English town, it’s not surprising Stratford upon Avon has lots of places to indulge in miniature sandwiches, tasty fruit scones and beautifully presented cakes.

 We enjoyed not one, not two, but THREE afternoon teas during our recent weekend exploring the town.
-Check out our article featuring the best places for afternoon tea in Stratford-upon-Avon.
+Check out our article featuring the best places for afternoon tea in Stratford upon Avon.

-In my opinion, there is simply no better way to soak up the character and beauty of Stratford-upon-Avon than a cruise down the River Avon.
+In my opinion, there is simply no better way to soak up the character and beauty of Stratford upon Avon than a cruise down the River Avon.

 My husband and I lived onboard a narrow boat for two years before having children and so our sightseeing cruise brought back many happy memories.
 It was our boys first river cruise and they thoroughly enjoyed the 45 minute experience.
-Our boat ride took us under two bridges, past the Royal Shakespeare Theatre’s and Holy Trinity church before returning upstream.
+Our boat ride took us from the canal basin, under two bridges, past the Royal Shakespeare Theatre’s and Holy Trinity church before returning upstream.
 They both loved chatting with the entertaining tour guide, pointing out all the boats and ducks that passed us by and pretending to drive the boat!

 Bancroft Cruises top tip – The company run their lovely heated river boat, Rita Ellen, year round (weather permitting), and so it is not an attraction you have to wait until the summer to enjoy.
 The family owned business prides itself on always having the kettle on and cream teas available for all cruises.
 (The scones and clotted cream are amazing!)